codahale/pqc-signcrypt/README.md

 (i.e. ML-KEM-786, ML-DSA-65, a KDF, and an AEAD or your fave IND-CPA stream cipher and a PRF-secure MAC).

+## CAUTION

+⚠️ You should not use this. ⚠️

+Neither the design nor the implementation of this library have been independently evaluated.
+The design is documented here; read it and see if the arguments therein are convincing.

 ## The Security Model

 This scheme aims to be both confidential and unforgeable in the multi-user insider model for